Ellidiss/aadl-ellidiss/README.md

 * `aadl-ellidiss.maxDocumentSizeForParsing`: Maximum size for a document that can be parsed (in kilobytes).
 Default is 512 kilobytes.
 * `aadl-ellidiss.AADL InspectorPath`: Path to AADL Inspector installation on your system.
 ## Release Notes

+### [1.1.1]

+- Corrects properties in AADL 2.3 and updates documentation for hovers.
+- Property metamodel references now supports `provided` and `requires`.
+- If **AADLInspector Project** isn't already expanded, it's not expanded when openning a file referenced by an AIC file.

 ### [1.1.0]